garand/stove/README.md

 To enable SMS notifications, enter your Twilio SID, token, to number, and from number, in the `config.local.php` file as well.
 Make sure to format the to and from number with the international code and a leading +, for example: `+18005551234`.

+To configure the location for the outside temperature, set the environment variables for latitude and longitude coordinates of your stove in the `config.local.php` file.

 ### Start Server
 This is built to be run with PHP's built in server, in conjunction with [gulp](http://gulpjs.com) for building the project.
 After running `npm install`, startup gulp: